2miles/idioms-app/README.md

 ### Set up database

-Create a PostgreSQL database from a .sql file backup. (pgAdmin 4 or the command line).
+Create a PostgreSQL database from the .sql files in /data.

-#### Using pgAdmin 4
+There is one with just the table schemas and there is one that is also populated with data.

+#### (option 1) PgAdmin GUI

-- Open pgAdmin 4 and log in to your PostgreSQL server.
+1. Open PgAdmin and log in to your PostgreSQL server.
-- Create a new, empty database (if needed):
+2. Create a new, empty database:
-- Right-click on Databases in the left sidebar.
+   - Click on Databases in the left sidebar.
-- Select Create > Database… and give it a name.
+   - Select Create > Database and give it a name.
-- Right-click on the newly created database and select Restore….
+3. Click on the newly created database and select Restore.
-- In the Restore dialog:
+4. In the Restore dialog:
    - Select Format as "Custom or tar".
    - For Filename, click the file browser button and choose your .sql file.
-- Adjust any other settings as needed.
+5. Adjust any other settings as needed.
-- Click Restore.
+6. Click Restore.
 This should populate the new database with the data from your .sql file.

-#### Using the Command Line
+#### (option 2) Command Line

-- Open your command line or terminal.
-- Connect to your PostgreSQL server (optional if already connected) by running:
+1. Connect to your PostgreSQL server

 ```bash
 psql -U username -W
 ```

-- Create an empty database to import into (if not created yet):
+2. Create an empty database to import into:

 ```bash
 createdb -U username new_database
 ```

-- Use the psql command to import the .sql file:
+3. Import the .sql file:

 ```bash
 psql -U username -d new_database -f path/to/yourfile.sql